Guardians vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has collected 56 hits with 16 doubles, nine home runs and 33 walks.
-He has driven in 25 runs with seven stolen bases.
+- Goldschmidt has 16 doubles, nine home runs, 34 walks and 25 RBI (58 total hits).
+He's also swiped seven bases.

 Goldschmidt Recent Games